DA25M014/assignment-5-DA25M014/README.md

 Mixing of colors in t-SNE and curvature in Isomap confirm the hard-to-learn nature of this dataset.

 💡 Summary and Recommendations

 When to Use Each Method

 Use Isomap when:

-Understanding global geometry is key
+Understanding global geometry is key.

-Large-scale distances and connectivity matter
+Large-scale distances and connectivity matter.

-Studying the manifold’s overall shape and curvature
+Studying the manifold’s overall shape and curvature.

 Use t-SNE when:

-Identifying fine-grained clusters
+Identifying fine-grained clusters.

-Exploring local neighborhoods
+Exploring local neighborhoods.

-Creating visually distinct 2D visualizations
+Creating visually distinct 2D visualizations.

 Key Insights for Classification

 Manifold Complexity: The curved structure increases classification difficulty.
 Model Selection: Non-linear models are essential for good performance.
 Feature Engineering: Feature transformations may help linear models adapt.

 Ensemble Methods: Combining non-linear learners often yields the best results.